slashbade/Dynkin_computations/Readme.md

 ## Introduction

-This is an auxilliary lib for my final year project, which aims to create a working high performance tensor-based implementation of Lie structure theory.
-The goal of the whole project is to design an learning algorithm based on structure theory of Lie algebra.
+This is an auxiliary library for my final year project, aiming to create a tensor-based implementation of structure theory Lie algebra.
+Main goal of this project is to realize the Dynkin classification

 ## Basic